Skip Nav Destination

 Published: 02 April 2008

-... alteration in cholestatic hepatopathies.
+... of their alteration in cholestatic hepatopathies.
 The present review addresses in detail this new information by summarizing a number of recent experimental findings on the structural, functional and regulatory aspects of hepatocellular transporter function in acquired cholestasis.
 This comprises (i) a short overview...

 Articles